Security

 Compliance posture

 Cloudskill is currently pre-certification.
 We have not yet completed SOC 2 Type II or ISO 27001 audits.
-Both are on our roadmap for completion within the first year of meaningful enterprise revenue, with SOC 2 Type II prioritised first.
+Both are on our roadmap, with SOC 2 Type II prioritised first.

 If your procurement requires evidence of completed certifications today, we may not be the right fit yet.
 If you can accept self-attested security posture for now with a contractual commitment to certify within a defined timeline, we're happy to discuss.